openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Offer object may contain the following parameters:

 * `credential_issuer`: REQUIRED.
 The Credential Issuer URL of the Credential Issuer, the Wallet is requested to obtain one or more Credentials from.
 * `credentials`: REQUIRED.
-A JSON array, where every entry is a JSON Object or a JSON string.
+A JSON array, where every entry is a JSON object or a JSON string.
 If the entry is an object, the object contains the data related to a certain credential type the Wallet MAY request.
 Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterising the type of the credential to be requested as defined in (#format_profiles).
-If the entry is a string, the string value MUST be one of the `id` values in one of the Supported Credentials Objects in the `credentials_supported` Credential Issuer metadata parameter.
-When processing, the Wallet MUST resolve this string value to the respective Supported Credentials Object.
+If the entry is a string, the string value MUST be one of the `id` values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter.
+When processing, the Wallet MUST resolve this string value to the respective object.
 * `grants`: OPTIONAL.
 A JSON object indicating to the Wallet the grant types the credential issuer's AS is prepared to process for this credential offer.
 Every grant is represented by a key and an object.
 The key value is the grant type identifier, the object MAY contain parameters either determining the way the Wallet MUST use the particular grant and/or parameters the Wallet MUST send with the respective request(s).
 If `grants` is not present or empty, the Wallet MUST determine the grant types the credential issuer's AS supports using the respective metadata.
 When multiple grants are present, it's at the Wallet’s discretion which one to use.

 The following values are defined by this specification: